Top 10 Quicksilver Messenger Service Songs

 # 2 – Pride Of Man

 Returning to the band’s debut album at number two on this top 10 Quicksilver Messenger Service songs list, we present the album’s opening track, “Pride and Joy.”
 This is one of the most popular songs in the Quicksilver Messenger Service catalog.
-At the time of release, the band consisted of John Cipollina and Gary Duncan, who played guitars and vocals; David Freiberg, who played bass and strings; and Greg Elmore, who played drums.
+At the time of release, the band consisted of John Cipollina and Gary Duncan, who played guitars and vocals; David Freiberg, who played bass and other stringed instruments; and Greg Elmore, who played drums.

 # 1 – Fresh Air